vplesko/OrbLang/docs/references/reference_orb.md

 Appending `...` to an argument name denotes that there may be one or more values given.
 Placing an argument in square braces `[]` denotes an optional argument.

-Sometimes, the return type or value will be given at the end with `=` prepended.
-If it is not specified, there may still be a return type and it will be explained in the text.
+If there is a guarantee on the return type, it will be given at the end with `=` prepended.
+If it is not specified, there may still be a return type explained in the text.

 Code examples may be given for better illustration.